 Try stepping back and looking at your items individually.
 Sometimes things appear more valuable when grouped together, but when separated from the collection, they lose their appeal.

-Create a system for managing paper clutter
+10. Create a system for managing paper clutter

 Do you struggle with paper clutter like receipts and pamphlets?
 If so, you need a simple system to keep it under control.

 The key is to avoid overcomplicating things.
-If it’s too hard to follow, you’ll procrastinate and nothing will get done.
+If it’s too hard to follow, you’ll procrastinate, and nothing will get done.
 Instead, handle your paper clutter right away, as soon as it enters your house.

 Personally, I found that 90% of what I receive can go straight into recycling (although you may want to shred some items first).
 I scan most of the remaining 10% using a simple app on my phone (I use the native Notes app that comes with my iPhone, but there are lots of options).
 Then I store the handful of hard copies that I genuinely need to archive in a file folder.

-I also regularly backup my digital copies to the cloud (using Dropbox) and to an external hard drive—and that’s it!
+I also regularly back up my digital copies to the cloud (using Dropbox) and to an external hard drive—and that’s it!

 Tip: One thing that helps is not keeping information that can be easily found online (with a few exceptions).
-Things like takeaway menus, phone numbers, recipes, etc. don’t need to take up space in your home.
+Things like takeaway menus, phone numbers, recipes, etc., don’t need to take up space in your home.

-Regularly audit your home
+And finally … regularly audit your home

 The things in your home should support your lifestyle, but keep in mind that your lifestyle will change over time.
 Something that was once genuinely useful may eventually become clutter, and that’s OK.
 Just make sure that you stay on top of things by regularly auditing your life and not clinging to things that no longer serve you.